 Beer festival season in Michigan is back!
-Well, sort of…Grand Rapids is having one!
-The pandemic is still putting some of the past ones on hold for now 😦 No, there really isn’t a way to taste every single one of those beers within the span of 4-6 hours!
+After a couple of years of being on a pandemic-mandated hiatus, people can once again go to beer festivals.
+No, there really isn’t a way to taste every single one of those beers within the span of 4-6 hours!

 I don’t remember what year I attended my first summer beer festival, but I think it may have been 2007.
 I’ve probably been to at least 8-10 beer festivals since then, most of them in the summer (I went to the World Expo of Beer in Frankenmuth, which is held in the Spring, I’ve attended one winter beer festival and I’ve also attended the Fall Beer Festival in Detroit).
 All other beer festivals I’ve been to were in the summer.